-- 6.2.1 If an Approved Laboratory wishes to deviate from test methods, it must seek approval from REAL by submitting a method deviation request with information about the proposed deviation and any evidence it may have to support it.
-A method deviation request shall include: - i. method reference and name, - ii. motivation for changes, proposed changes and expected effects of the changes. - iii.
-Evidence that support their proposals.

-If the Approved Laboratory has already conducted an assessment of the effects of the changes before submitting a method deviation request, it shall submit the evidence together with the method deviation request.
-REAL shall review the request and send a response within 28 working days.
-REAL may decide to approve, reject or request more evidence to support the case for the method deviation request.

-- 6.2.2 If a method deviation request is accepted and the changes to the method are implemented at the laboratory, re-validation of the method should be carried out (for guidance go to section 7.6). - 6.2.3 If REAL requires more evidence to support a method deviation request, it may require the Approved Laboratory to undertake an independent assessment of the proposed changes which may include trial tests, risk assessments or any other assessments that are relevant to the nature of the proposed changes.
+- 5.2.1 If an Approved Laboratory wishes to undertake alternative test methods, it must seek approval from REAL in writing by submitting an alternative test method request ("Request") setting out: - i. the method reference and name, - ii. the motivation for changes, proposed changes and expected effects of the changes. - iii. evidence that supports the benefits of the proposal. - 5.2.2 If the Approved Laboratory has already conducted an assessment of the effects of the changes before submitting a Request, it shall submit the evidence together with the Request. - 5.2.3 REAL shall review the Request and send a response within 28 working days.
+REAL may decide to approve, reject or request more evidence to support the case for the Request.
+If aa Request is accepted and the changes to the method are implemented at the laboratory, re-validation of the method should be carried out (for guidance go to section 6.6). - 5.2.4 If REAL requires more evidence to support a Request, it may require the Approved Laboratory to undertake an independent assessment of the proposed changes which may include trial tests, risk assessments or any other assessments that are relevant to the nature of the proposed changes.
 The Approved Laboratory shall bear any costs associated with the independent assessment.

-7 QUALITY ASSURANCE AND CONTROL
+6 QUALITY ASSURANCE AND CONTROL

-7.1 Quality Management System
+6.1 Quality Management System

-- 7.1.1 The Approved Laboratory must develop, implement, and maintain a Quality Management System (QMS) that fully complies with the requirements in ISO/IEC 17025, General requirements for the competence of testing and calibration laboratories.
-The QMS must continually improve itself and improve customer service, quality control, and communication. - 7.1.2 The QMS shall define and refer to all procedures and systems used by the Appointed Laboratory and consist of documents describing the operation of the QMS.
-The documentation requirements in ISO/IEC 17025 should be followed and implemented including the documentation of Policies & Objectives, Processes & Procedures, Standard Operating Procedures (SOPs) and Work Instructions, Checklists, Forms,

-- Templates and Records.
-All routine tasks should be performed in accordance with written procedures. - 7.1.3 An Approved Laboratory must have Standard Operating Procedures (SOPs) that do not deviate from the methodologies specified in the relevant PAS (PAS 100 for CCS and PAS 110 for BCS) or methodologies approved by REAL where equivalence to PAS 100 or PAS 110 tests has been demonstrated, or from any other instructions specified by REAL. - 7.1.4 In addition to the requirements in ISO/IEC 17025, REAL requires the Approved Laboratory to comply with the additional quality requirements outlined below.
+- 6.1.1 The Approved Laboratory must develop, implement, and maintain a Quality Management System (QMS) that fully complies with the requirements in ISO/IEC 17025, General requirements for the competence of testing and calibration laboratories.
+The QMS must continually improve itself and improve customer service, quality control, and communication. - 6.1.2 The QMS shall define and refer to all procedures and systems used by the Appointed Laboratory and consist of documents describing the operation of the QMS.
+The documentation requirements in ISO/IEC 17025 should be followed and implemented including the documentation of Policies & Objectives, Processes & Procedures, Standard Operating Procedures (SOPs) and Work Instructions, Checklists, Forms, Templates and Records.
+All routine tasks should be performed in accordance with written procedures. - 6.1.3 An Approved Laboratory must have SOPs that do not deviate from the methodologies specified in the relevant Standards or methodologies approved by REAL where equivalence to PAS 100 or PAS 110 tests has been demonstrated, or from any other instructions specified by REAL (e.g., methods stated in latest versions of Scheme laboratory reporting template). - 6.1.4 In addition to the requirements in ISO/IEC 17025, the Approved Laboratory shall comply with the additional requirements set out below.